Struggling with venous leak? See our guide to the best exercises to combat your venous leak symptoms.

 Tighten and grip your buttocks.
 Exhale and slowly return to the ground.

-A 2014 study on physical activity and erectile function found that aerobic exercises can help battle ED, even as simple as joining a walking program.
+Lifestyle changes such as adding aerobic exercise to your routine also are helpful.
+A 2014 study on physical activity and erectile function found that aerobic exercises, even something as simple as joining a walking program, can help battle ED.
 Exercises should take at least 40 minutes and be done consistently for six months to notice results.
-Aerobics exercises help improve overall health and improve blood vessels and circulation, reduce cardiovascular disease, provide many benefits to male sexual stimulation, and even improve sexual desire by elevating energy levels.

 Try these aerobic exercises:

 Leg exercises are practical since venous insufficiency frequently affects veins there.
-Exercises that target the muscles in your calves in particular because gravity exerts the most force there, requiring the veins to work harder to pump blood.
+Try exercises that target the muscles in your calves in particular because gravity exerts the most force there, requiring the veins to work harder to pump blood.
 Exercising your lower limb muscles helps your heart pump blood up through your legs.
 Exercise also helps to strengthen muscles, which improves circulation.

 Lie down on your back with your knees bent and your feet flat on the floor.
 Inhale.